 4. Boring typical pictures

-White men, handshakes, and ladders of success move from one presentation to another, year by year.
+White men, handshakes, and ladders of success move from one presentation design to another, year by year.
 Don’t let this lousy images ruin your project.

 5. Photos with a white background on color slides